 Memory disorders do not care about language groups and it comes equally to everyone.
 That means that there are a lot of foreign-language speakers, living with mild cognitive impairment and with progressive memory disorders.
 That is a large and invisible group that is easily left out of services, for example, because of their poor Finnish language skills.
 However, their memory disorders should be treated as well.
 And it is the target group of our activity whose memory health we want to improve.

-The Finnish multicultural memory center MUKES points out that the customer's background, language, culture, or health literacy should not be an obstacle to getting a memory test or to the timely diagnosis of a memory disorder.
+The Finnish Centre for Cultural Diversity and Memory MUKES points out that the customer's background, language, culture, or health literacy should not be an obstacle to getting a memory test or to the timely diagnosis of a memory disorder.
 In a just society, all members should have equal access to health care – this also applies to the prevention, assessment, diagnosis, and treatment of memory disorders.

 Currently, memory services do not serve minority groups with the efficiency, that would be appropriate in identifying and treating memory disorders.
 The Finnish multicultural memory center MUKES emphasizes that the planning and development of suitable memory services for the elderly, belonging to different linguistic and cultural minorities requires.